 Spring Barley and Asparagus Salad: Peas, cucumbers and dill give this barley and asparagus salad a spring-y flavor, though you can make it year round if you can find good asparagus.

-Kale and Cucumber Salad with Avocado Tahini Dressing: This easy kale and cucumber salad is dressed in a luscious dressing of avocado and tahini.
+Kale and Cucumber Salad with Avocado Tahini Dressing: This easy kale and cucumber salad is bathed in a luscious dressing of avocado and tahini.
 While this dressing is ideal for this and other kinds of kale salads, it’s great on most any kind of green salad.

 Cool Cucumber and Kale Salad with Hot and Spicy Tofu: If you enjoy salads that are both hot and cold, you’ll love this cool and refreshing cucumber and kale salad, topped with sriracha-sautéed tofu.